icacedo/icacedo.github.io/README.md

 I study alternative splicing in the _C. elegans_ genome by writing algorithms in Python on a Linux system to parse through genomic data.
 Using a simple stochastic model of the noisy background of alternative splicing, the not-so-simple nature of alternative splice site selection is revealed.
 I am working on refining the process of describing these instances of biologically regulated splicing against the noisy background.
 I also have extensive experience as a teaching assistant, which has helped me develop strong communication and organizational skills.

 ## Education
 + University of California, Davis.
-In-progress PhD, Integrative Genetics and Genomics.
+In-progress PhD, advanced to candidacy, Integrative Genetics and Genomics.
 September 2019-present
++ University of California, Davis.
+MS, Integrative Genetics and Genomics.
+Filed to graduate 2023
 + California State University, Long Beach.
 BSc, Microbiology.
 September 2014-May 2019

 ## Skills